Kanav123/Kanav123.github.io/_pages/about.md

 Hi, I am a PhD student at University of Waterloo.
-My area of interests are machine learning, Deep learning and Computer Vision.
-I am currently working on the problems of Pose Estimation, Action Recognition and Tracking, with their applications in sports like Hockey and Soccer.
+My area of interests are Machine Learning, Deep Learning and Computer Vision.
+I am currently working on the problems of Pose Estimation, Action Recognition and Multi-Object Tracking, with their applications in sports like Hockey and Soccer.
 [Here](https://kanav123.github.io/files/cv.pdf) is a link to my CV.